Sunday, 13 February 2022

 157. Gurdwara Singh Sabha (Rawalpindi)

-In my previous article, I took you on a visit to a historic gurdwara in Rawalpindi, gurdwara Narankari.
-In this article we shall visit another famous gurdwara of Rawalpindi, it is known as Gurdwara Singh Sabha.
-This gurwara is located in Raja Bazar, a very busy area.
-Currently a school Zia ul Uloom for boys is established here.
-The gurdwara is located at 33°36'54.6"N 73°03'21.3"E.
+In my previous article, I took you to the historic Gurdwara Narankari in Rawalpindi.
+In this article, we shall visit another prominent gurdwara of the city, Gurdwara Singh Sabha.
+It is located in Raja Bazar, one of the busiest areas of Rawalpindi.
+Today, a school named Zia-ul-Uloom for Boys operates in the building.
+The gurdwara stands at 33°36'54.6"N, 73°03'21.3"E.

-Singh Sabha was a reform movement and was launched in 1870s.
-The purpose was to restore the prestige of the Sikh religion, which the Sikhs felt was lost after the fall of the Sikh state in Punjab.
-Sikhs were converting to other religions and the Sikh community felt the need to start a movement to present the Sikh religion in its true and original form.
-Proselytizing campaigns of Arya Samaj was particularly targeting Sikh converts and attacks on Sikh religions continued.
+The Singh Sabha Movement was launched in the 1870s to revive and restore the prestige of the Sikh faith, which many Sikhs felt had diminished after the fall of the Sikh kingdom in Punjab.
+At that time, conversions to other religions were on the rise, and proselytizing campaigns such as those of the Arya Samaj particularly targeted Sikh converts.
+The Sikh community, therefore, felt the urgent need to reaffirm and present their religion in its true and original form.

 The first Singh Sabha conference was held in Amritsar in 1873.
-The movement gradually became popular and by the end of century had over 100 branches all over Punjab.
-The movement faced opposition from many Sikhs, who held different views on some issues facing the community.
-However, the movement gradually became successful in its aims and met the biggest success in 1925 when its followers regained the control of Sikh gurdwaras from mahants and other elements not truly adherents of Sikh religion.
-For more details kindly check Wikipedia
+The movement gradually spread, and by the end of the 19th century, there were more than 100 branches across Punjab.
+Though it faced internal opposition from some Sikhs with differing views, the movement achieved remarkable success.
+Its greatest triumph came in 1925, when its followers regained control of Sikh gurdwaras from mahants and others who were not considered genuine adherents of the Sikh faith.
+(For more details, see Wikipedia.)

-The passage to gurdwara is almost hidden behind shops and a mosque.
-A part of the mosque is extended into the premises of the gurdwara.
-Most of the old sections have disappeared and in that place, new structures of the school rooms have been built.
-However, the main Darbar Hall still exists and tells the story of its past.
-But the courtyard in front of the hall is covered with a new concrete structure.
+Today, the entrance to the gurdwara is almost hidden, tucked behind shops and a mosque.
+In fact, part of the mosque has extended into the premises of the gurdwara.
+Most of the original structures have not survived; in their place, new school rooms have been built.
+Yet, the main Darbar Hall still stands, silently narrating its past glory.
+The courtyard in front of the hall, however, is now covered with a modern concrete structure.

 The main building, Darbar Hall.
 (25.01.2022.)